 The genus Acanthoscurria was introduced in 1842 with the type species A. geniculata.
 Since then, Acanthoscurria spp. have been found in other parts of South America, well out of the rainforest, as far south as Argentina.
 The most recent Argentinian introduction was A. belterrensis (2014), the first, Acanthoscurria cordubensis (1894).
-The name cordubensis presumably comes from the city Córdoba, which lies within the range of A. cordubensis shown below (yellow markers: A. cordubensis, red markers, A. chacoana ):
+The name cordubensis presumably comes from the city or province of Córdoba, in the southern range of A. cordubensis (below, left).

 Lic.
 Nelson E. Ferretti (2012).
 Biogeografía histórica y diversidad de arañas Mygalomorphae de Argentina, Uruguay y Brasil: énfasis en el arco peripampásico.
 Trabajo de tesis doctoral.
 Trabajo de tesis doctoral.
 UNIVERSIDAD NACIONAL DE LA PLATA FACULTAD DE CIENCIAS NATURALES Y MUSEO.
 Centro de Estudios Parasitológicos y de Vectores CEPAVE (CCT- CONICET- La Plata) (UNLP).